wayfinderio/intro-to-fp/_docs/3-guts-of-fp/swiss-army-knife.md

 In the same manner that you implemented `fold`, implement a version of `filter` and `map` that operate on arrays.

-Open `exercises/utility/src/index.js` in your editor and implement the fold function that can operate on arrays.
+Open `exercises/map-and-filter.js` in your editor and implement the map and filter functions.
 Do this either using a for loop or using recursion (or try both).

-To test your changes, run `node ../run.js` from the `exercises/utility` directory.
+To test your changes, run `npm run map-and-filter` from the `exercises` directory.

 ### It All Comes Back To Fold